tlswg/draft-ietf-tls-tls13-vectors/draft-thomson-tls-tls13-vectors.md

     0dd13cc038048a43 c59b2acc416889c0 37665fe5afa60596 9f8c01dfa5ca969d

-# Simple 1-RTT Handshake
+# Simple 1-RTT Handshake {#onertt}

 In this example, the simplest possible handshake is completed.
 The server is authenticated, but the client remains anonymous.

-%%% GenericStream/TlsConnectGeneric.Connect/0
+After connecting, a few application data octets are exchanged.
+The server sends a session ticket that permits the use of 0-RTT in any resumed session.

+>>> Version13Only/TlsConnectTls13.ZeroRtt/0 initial resumed
+<<< Version13Only/TlsConnectTls13.ZeroRtt/0 initial

+# Resumed 0-RTT Handshake {#zerortt}

+This handshake resumes from the handshake in {{onertt}}.
+Since the server provided a session ticket that permitted 0-RTT, and the client is configured for 0-RTT, the client is able to send 0-RTT data.

+<<< Version13Only/TlsConnectTls13.ZeroRtt/0 resumed

 # Security Considerations